Code-Moss/I-Heart-New-Vegas-Mossy-Cut/MAIN.md

 - Once the download has finished, click the  <img src="https://github.com/VivaNewVegas/vivanewvegas.github.io/blob/master/img/mo2%20folders.png" alt="folder" width="20"/>  folders button at the top of MO2 and select Open Profile folder.
 - Move the "loadorder.txt" file to the opened folder and overwrite when prompted.

-> ℹ️ Mod order dictates the priority a given mod's assets have over the mods installed before it.
-This is handled by **modlist.txt**.

 > ℹ️ Load order dictates the priority a given mod's plugins have over the mods' plugins loaded before them.
 This is handled by **loadorder.txt**.

 ### Settings config
-> All keybinds are designed to be played with a 5 Button mouse, see ["Sigourns Original Keybindings"](https://github.com/Sigourn/fabulousnewvegas/blob/main/main.md#mod-keybindings).
+> All keybinds are designed to be played with a 5 Button mouse, if you dont have on you should refer to ["Sigourns Original Keybindings"](https://github.com/Sigourn/fabulousnewvegas/blob/main/main.md#mod-keybindings).

 The following settings need to be configured after you've already started a new save, using the in-game **Settings** option.